abdullahemad12/Cranberry-Btree/README.md

 where -lcranbtree tells the compiler where to find the code for the library

+**Uninstall**
+To uninstall the library run the following command in the terminal:
+`sudo make uninstall`

 #### portable library:
 1. Clone this repository or download it as zip and extract it.
 2. open up the terminal and `cd` into the project's directory.